Python vs. Ruby on Rails Comparison

 Python has a more diverse community than Ruby – this is because Python is used for many purposes beyond web development, such as data science and Machine Learning computations, so you will find lots of influence and support from the various industries in which it is used.

-Ruby’s community has been primarily focussed on web development since the initial release of RoR back in 2008.
+Ruby’s community has been primarily focussed on since the initial release of RoR back in 2008.
 In fact, Ruby has one of the most active and supportive communities out there, which has led to great documentation.

 Over time, the Ruby community has grown to be a lot more diverse, though not to the same extent as Python.
+Python programming is popular across different operating systems, and both languages support functional programming, making them adaptable for a wide range of applications.

-Python on Stack Overflow1,188,738 questions asked
+Pythonon Stack Overflow– 1,188,738 questions asked

-Ruby on Stack Overflow205,227 questions asked
+Rubyon Stack Overflow– 205,227 questions asked

 Ultimately, both have tons of support and loyal followers – so you shouldn’t fear being left in the dark no matter what you choose.
+Skilled ruby developers play a crucial role in maintaining and advancing the Ruby community.

 Python vs Ruby on Rails.
 Who is the winner?